backstage/backstage/plugins/azure-functions/api-report.md

   {}
 >;

-// Warning: (ae-missing-release-tag) "EntityAzureFunctionsOverviewCard" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const EntityAzureFunctionsOverviewCard: () => JSX.Element;

-// Warning: (ae-missing-release-tag) "entityContentRouteRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const entityContentRouteRef: RouteRef<undefined>;

-// Warning: (ae-missing-release-tag) "FunctionsData" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type FunctionsData = {
   href: string;